 However, if all the documents are in labeled folders, and the folders are in labeled drawers, finding what you want is very easy because you simply look under the appropriate heading.

 The memory system techniques are what you use to create these labels and folders for your mental filing cabinet.

 They can be used to remember people's names, foreign languagues, math formulas, book plots, speeches, procedures, definitions, history, and almost any other material.

 Memory systems are different from mnemonic tricks.
 Both do create mental cues for retrieving information.

 But where mnemonic tricks are helpful gimmicks useful only once (for one specific piece of information, such as the acronym "HOMES" for remembering the names of the Great Lakes), memory systems are techniques that can be used over and over.

 To get an idea of how these systems work, watch the following BBC video clip.
-In it, memory expert Andi Bell teaches someone how to use the Link memory system to memorize and later recall a list of 30 random items.
+In it, memory expert Andi Bell teaches someone how to use the Link memory system combined with the Loci/Memory Palace system to memorize a list of 30 random items.

 As the video shows, the trick is to use mental images to label or "hook" the information in your brain.
 When you need to remember a particular item, you first recall the label.
 This is easy because pictures are much easier to remember than words or abstract concepts.

 If you've never used memory techniques before, this video was probably a real eye-opener.
 If you now make an effort to learn the memory systems, the five minutes you just invested in watching this demonstration may pay off for years to come.